 From the terrace of the Palais de Chaillot you’ll have a fantastic view over the Jardins du Trocadéro, and of course, the Eiffel Tower which looks almost surreal as it appears in front of you.
 Try not to get too sidetracked from the gardens though, as they offer an incredible experience in their own right.
 The Fountain of Warsaw is the main feature of the gardens – a large mirror-like basin in which multiple fountains shoot water up to 12m in the air.
 In summer, the garden creates a spectacle as lights illuminate the fountains from below.
 If visiting Paris with kids, there is a playground right next door and a carousel to delight the little ones.

 The last stop on your self-guided walking tour of Paris, the Eiffel Tower, is the most iconic landmark in the city of lights!
 You can see it rising up above the slate grey rooftops around the city, but seeing it up close is another experience entirely.
 While taking the elevator to the summit offers a breathtaking birds-eye view of the city, the best way to view the tower itself is to make yourself comfortable in the park below.
 The Champ de Mars park extends out in front of the tower and is the perfect place for a picnic, impromptu game of boules, or simply enjoying the convivial atmosphere.

 And there you have it, your one day tour in Paris has come to an end!
-If you have the time, I’d recommend hanging out at the last stop until sunset so you can experience the magic of the Eiffel Tower at night.
+If you have the time, I’d recommend hanging out at the last stop until sunset so you can experience the magic of the Eiffel Tower at night (it’s one of the loveliest things to do on an evening in Paris!).
 And then once you’re ready to rest your weary feet, there is a few metro stops close by.
 The Champ de Mars/Tour Eiffel is the closest, followed by Bir-Hakeim and Ecole Militaire.

 Essentials for your Free Walking Tour of Paris